O'Hara's was badly damaged in the wreckage of 9/11 but built itself back up to become a haven for first responders and tourists alike.

 It was only when we looked around and saw the thousands of patches from the uniforms of firefighters and rescue workers adorning any free space throughout the bar that we realized our grave error.
 This was no tourist-trap: O’Hara’s stood here before the tourists ever arrived.

-Opened in 1983, O’Hara’s, owned by Mike Keane and Paul Mackin, was once a spot for Wall Street liquid lunches, with workers for the Towers often adding a scotch to their lunch – not a tourist in sight.
+Opened in 1983, O’Hara’s, owned by Mike Keane and Paul Mackin, was once a spot for Wall Street liquid lunches, with workers from the Towers often adding scotch to their lunch with no tourists in sight.